ShaunPrice/RobotOfThings/README.md

 You'll also need to source the ROS setup script

 source /opt/ros/melodic/setup.bash

+### Amazon Alexa Integration

+The Amazon Alexa integration is performed using an Alexa Skill (custom personal, not public).
+An invocation model is set up for the skill that translates utterances (control sentences) into predefined control messages that get sent to a custom [!AWS Lamba](https://aws.amazon.com/lambda/) function.
+This function translates the Amazon Alexa messages into a format identical to the [!AWS LEX](https://aws.amazon.com/lex/) format that the robot already processes in the code supplied with the AWS RoboMaker [!LEX ROS package](https://github.com/aws-robotics/lex-ros1).
+The message is placed on the [!AWS SQS simple queue service](https://aws.amazon.com/sqs/) ready for the robot to pick up and act on.
+The queue does not keep messages more than 60 seconds to ensure messages are relatively new.

 ### Connecting the network between the boards (RoT and RoTVision)